 Create a file called test-note.md with a summary of this project based on what you can see.

-Claude will ask permission before creating or editing any file.
-You approve each action with y.
-Nothing happens without your explicit yes.
+Claude asks permission before creating or editing files.
+You approve with y.

 The 8-layer system

-This is the part most people skip, and it’s the part that makes Claude Code actually useful long-term.
-Think of it as progressive complexity.
-Start simple, add layers when you feel friction.
+This is the part most people skip.
+Start simple, then add layers when you feel friction.

 LayerWhat it isComplexity